 Did I mention the amazing butler service?
 The St. Regis can cater to those with the most discerning taste.
 Whether you desire dinner reservations, a golf cart pick-up for sunset cocktails on the patio of The Lagoon by Jean-Georges restaurant (strongly recommended), or to adjust your planned excursions, you will have someone available round-the-clock to cater to your every whim.

 And since we are on my favorite topic of food… the resort has 5 restaurants and bars onsite.
 The Lagoon is a wonderful experience with a fantastic wine selection and a formal feast featuring local fish, foie gras, and Angus beef—all of which you can enjoy while watching baby black-tip sharks swim beneath you through the glass windows in the floor.
 My personal favorite was Bam Boo restaurant, featuring both Chinese and Japanese dishes.
+I particularly loved the style of their patio furniture.
 I definitely recommend the sashimi starter.

 Dining at St. Regis Bora Bora ranges from casual to formal